pbrowne011/calc-demo-xwin/README-MacOS.md

 You can read about this [here](https://www.freecodecamp.org/news/install-xcode-command-line-tools/).
-I typed `git` and it triggered the install, which took around 20 minutes.
+I typed `git` in a terminal and it triggered the install, which took around 20 minutes.

 **Install XQuartz**